tma353/PUI2017_dhi211/README.md

-# PUI2017_dhi211
+# HW1_2
-This is a test for my readme file.
+This is the README file for PUI Homework 1, Task 2.